Registered marital status (MSTP)

 A question on Marital status has been asked in every Census since 1911.

 In December 2017, amendments to the Marriage Act 1961 came into effect enabling marriage equality for all couples.
 The amendments removed references to sex or gender and redefined marriage as 'the union of two people to the exclusion of all others'.
-Registered marriages reported in Census data releases will include same-sex couples and opposite sex couples only.
+Registered marriages reported in Census data releases will include same-sex couples and opposite sex couples.

 In 2021, no changes have been made to the question on the form.
 However, changes were made to the way responses were processed as all couples can now be in registered marriages.